cknd/stackprinter/README.md

-# Python call stack formatter
+## Python stack formatter

-This prints detailed Python stack traces, with more source context and with the current variable contents.
-When you don't have an IDE or even a debugger for some reason, this is a good way to find out what a piece of code is doing.
-It's particularly useful when your only debugging tool is a log file.
+This prints more detailed Python stack traces, with some source context and the current variable contents.
+It's a quick way to see what your code is doing when you don't have an IDE or even a debugger for some reason, say when all you have for debugging is a log file.

 #### Before
 <img src="tb_before.png" width="400">